XE Money Transfers

 An emergency cash advance.
-Visa, MasterCard and American Express will give you an emergency cash advance if your cards are lost or stolen and you’re unable to access the funds in your account.
-Give your bank and the card scheme a call and they’ll let you know a merchant close to your location where you can collect the funds.
+Visa, Mastercard and American Express will give you an emergency cash advance if your cards are lost or stolen and you’re unable to access the funds in your account.
+Give your bank and the card company a call, and they’ll let you know about a merchant close to your location where you can collect the funds.

 There are over a thousand different Western Union cash collection outlets where you can send money to Kenya.

 Be aware that the size of the transfer, differences in time zones and other transaction specific conditions will determine where the cash can be collected from.
 For example, a foreign exchange bureau may be the only place that has enough money to honour your transaction.